BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 ### Let's dive deep into each section with the use case and example with the manifest so you can imagine it easily!

 #### 1. **ClusterIP**:
-I assume you have redis pod already and you want to access it from backend server, backend server is in same k8s cluster. <br>
+I assume you have Redis pod already and you want to access it from the backend server, The backend server is in the same k8s cluster.

 - Manifest demo:
 ```yaml